NomicFoundation/hardhat-vscode/docs/publish-extension.md

 ```

 9. Push the release branch and open a pull request using the new changelog entry as the PR description
-10. Generate a release candidate vsix file with `yarn package`, the vsix file should appear in the root of the repo with the new version number
+10. Generate a release candidate vsix file with `npm run package`, the vsix file should appear in the root of the repo with the new version number
 11. Manually run smoke tests on the new features across:

 - mac os x